-For the purpose of this information sharing, the school's Learning Support and SEND register, Teacher Concern Forms, Pupil Profiles, IEPs and SEND Profiles, internal assessment reports, records of teacher concern and external professionals' reports are stored on the school's shared google drive and shared with all teachers and learning Assistants.
+For the purpose of this information sharing all, the school's Learning Support and SEND information discussed in this policy is stored on the school's shared google drive and shared with all teachers and learning Assistants.
 Access to this is controlled and information stored securely, password protected and encrypted.
 The school uses G-Suite for Education and this is compliant with GDPR.

 The Head of Learning Development/SENCO coordinates the writing of documentation for pupils on Pupil Profiles, IEPs and SEND Profiles.
 Where a pupil has an IEP, three targets are set, together with strategies for how to support the pupil reach the target.
 Where possible, these targets are Specific, Measurable, Achievable, Relevant and Time limited.
-The targets are reviewed at the end of each term and communicated to parents who attend the meetings held in the Summer term.
-Internal review meetings are held in the Autumn and Spring terms and a copy of the reviewed and new IEPs are subsequently sent to parents.
-Targets are discussed with KS1 and KS2 pupils and where appropriate, targets are displayed on pupils' desks and/or in exercise books.
+The targets are reviewed at the end of each term and communicated to parents who attend the meetings held in the Autumn and Summer term.
+Internal review meetings are held in the Spring term and a copy of the reviewed and new IEPs are subsequently sent to parents.
+Targets are discussed with KS1 and KS2 pupils, and where appropriate, KS2 pupils attend the first part of the review meeting.
 The Learning Development Department is responsible for overseeing and maintaining pupil records and IEPs.
-Pupil Profiles and SEND Profiles are updated annually, in the Summer term.

 Class teachers are responsible for maintaining class records and for sharing this information with the Learning Development Department, learning assistants, specialist staff and future teachers.
-Evidence of progress towards targets is collected by all of these teachers.
+Evidence of progress towards targets is collected bythe relevant staff.
 Whole school pupil tracking systems are in place and end of year standardised tests provide useful information on pupil progress.
 This information is scrutinised carefully as part of the ongoing monitoring and evaluation of the effectiveness of interventions and resources and to plan future interventions.